 Makita DS4012 Spade Handle Drill, 1/2-Inch

 The Makita DS4012 comes in two models — variable and constant speed.
-The constant-speed option is slightly less expensive but is an acceptable heavy duty drill.
+The constant-speed option is slightly less expensive and is an acceptable heavy duty drill.
 The variable speed offers improved performance.
 Both versions feature a powerful 8.5-AMP motor and the variable-speed ranges from 0-600 RPM, which leans toward the higher speeds of this tool’s class.
 The trigger and side handles are positioned at 180 degrees, much like the Hitachi D13, and the D-handle enjoys 360-degree rotation with 24 locking positions.
 The trigger handle has soft-grip rubberization and a conveniently located reversible button which makes it ergonomic.

 Considering that this Makita trends toward the top of its class in terms of power and RPM, it’s surprisingly lighter that other models at only 6.2 pounds.
 Every ounce counts when you’re drilling holes with it all day, in sometimes weird positions.
 Don’t be fooled that its light-weight design isn’t backed by power.
 This Makita is a no-brainer when it comes to drilling large holes and it slightly outpaces similar spade handle drills.

 We give it high marks for its power.
 It is also a little quieter and more functional than some others.
 The negatives are aimed at the one-speed version, that it’s too fast to control.
 As we already mentioned you may want to stick with the variable speed version.
 At the end of the day, timber framers who own and operate it will call it an upgrade over others they’ve used.

 Bosch GBM9-16 9 Amp 5/8" Mixer with D-Handle, 5" by 8"